Polycystic Ovary Syndrome

 procedure can help prevent urinary incontinence later.

-Exercises for the pelvic floor muscles (known as Kegel exercises) can often help
+Exercises for the pelvic floor muscles (known as Kegel exercises) can often help strengthen

 SOURCE: NIIH 2009